Skip to main content

 • Type: String

-• Description: Region where the environment is located.
-Shanghai region can be omitted, other regions (such as Guangzhou, Beijing) must be filled in
+• Description: The region where the environment is located.
+The Shanghai region can be omitted, while other regions (e.g., Guangzhou, Beijing) must be specified.

 • Example: "region": "ap-guangzhou"